-Worst case: Cal vs. USC - USC Reignites the Streak
+Worst case: Cal vs. USC Football: USC Reignites the Streak

-Without last minute Heroics of Wharton and Beck Cal Continues to Struggle Against SC
+Without last minute Heroics of Wharton and Beck Cal Continues to Struggle Against USC

 With no Pac-12 Football in 2020, Write for California will instead be covering a mock season.
 In place of our standard game previews, we will start our pregame “coverage” with fictitious contrasting best- and worst-case scenarios for each game (inspired by Ye Olde ESPN Pac-12 Blog) had COVID-19 never cursed us.
 The week will culminate in a video game simulation on Saturday (with commentary by Rob Hwang and Trace Travers) and a game recap by Nick Kranz on Monday.

 Cal has gotta Cardiac and win on a 1-yard line completion on WSU in the last 3 seconds to cap a Palouse thriller.
 Coming back from the win the exhaust Cal team looks to continue a winning streak towards an improbable CFP berth.

 However, Slovis’ SC team looks to be the midterm boss of the season.
 With the bend-oh god please don’t break defense Cal has been running this season it finally folds under the offensive onslaught of a veteran SC offense.
 Even with BRETT JOHNSON’S now-legendary heroics, the defense wasn’t able to buy enough breathing space for the offense to keep pace.

 The pass-heavy offense tested and showed how much the young secondary has to learn with a new coach to boot.

 Chase did what Chase does with his offense and throws deep giving his wide-outs a chance to make plays on the ball.
 This play-style has its strengths and weaknesses: lots of touchdowns and huge plays as well as interceptions and 3 and outs.
 The offense had all the hallmarks of the Dykes era the highs and lows.